Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: Cosmological test using Void abundances

 The parameter space explored consists of the matter density parameter $\Omega_\mathrm{m}$, the root mean square variance of linear fluctuations at $8\mpch$ $\sigma_8$, an effective bias $b_\mathrm{eff}$, and the correction factor of redshift-space distortions $\qrsd$.
 The effective bias is used to convert the halo density contrast threshold used in popcorn identification, $\Delta_\mathrm{v}=-0.9$, to an equivalent nonlinear density contrast in the matter field, i.e. $\Delta_\mathrm{NL}=\Delta_\mathrm{v}/b_\mathrm{eff}$.
-This value is then transformed into a linear value by means of the fitting formula presented in \citet{1994Bernardeau}.
-In this way, the linear density contrast in the matter field, $\Delta_\mathrm{L}$, corresponding to the density threshold used in void identification, is used as the void density barrier in the excursion set models.
-See Appendix~\ref{sec:vsf_model} for more details.
-The matter density parameter plays a role in the evaluation of excursion set models (through the matter spectrum in the barrier statistics) and in the factor $\qap$.
+This value is then transformed into a linear value by means of the fitting formula presented in \citet[][, see Sect. \ref{sec:vsf_model}]{1994Bernardeau}.
+In this way, the linear density contrast in the matter field, $\Delta_\mathrm{L}$, corresponding to the density threshold used in void identification, is used as the void density barrier in the excursion-set models.
+See Sec.~\ref{sec:vsf_model} for more details.
+The matter density parameter plays a role in the evaluation of excursion-set models (through the matter spectrum in the barrier statistics) and in the factor $\qap$.
 The value $\sigma_8$ determines the amplitude of the power spectrum that then directly impacts the VSF.
 Finally, we have chosen to fit the factor $\qrsd$ instead of $\delta R_\mathrm{v}$ to decouple the bias factor in the velocity field (which appears in the definition of $\beta$, Eq.~\ref{eq:qrsd}) from the effective bias ($b_\mathrm{eff}$) used in the computation of the density barrier in the SvdW model.
 The measurement of the bias in the velocity field by means of the velocity curves of spherical voids as presented before, gives us inconsistent values of beta with $b_\mathrm{eff}$.
-This could be an indication of the inadequacy of the linear spherical expansion model for the velocity field around popcorn voids or the need for an improvement in the treatment of biased tracer samples in excursion set theory.
+This could be an indication of the inadequacy of the linear spherical expansion model for the velocity field around popcorn voids or the need for an improvement in the treatment of biased tracer samples in excursion-set theory.
+Moreover, it is possible that the relationship between the linear barrier and the non-linear integrated density of popcorn objects may not be straightforward.
+Furthermore, the spherical model may not provide a good model for non-linear evolution of non-spherical void regions.
 Here we treat the $\qrsd$ factor as a nuisance parameter, leaving a detailed study of the velocity and density profiles of popcorn voids for future work.
+To extract the most information from the cosmological test presented here, an adequate model (beyond the scope of this work) is required that describes the relationship between the different density contrasts involved.
+These include the linear barrier in excursion-set models, the non-linear value used to identify voids in biased tracer samples, and the density contrast of matter, which is related to the velocity expansion of the region and its distortions in redshift space.
+An elliptical or non-isolated non-linear model for void evolution is a crucial ingredient to allow void tests to extract the maximum cosmological information.

 Lastly, we will analyse the likelihood of the fits presented above in the parameter space of $\Omega_m$, $\sigma_8$, $\qrsd$ and $b_\mathrm{eff}$.
 As a first step, we need to estimate the covariance of the void abundance measurements.
 This is done using the jackknife resampling technique.
 We divide the void sample into $N_\mathrm{jack}=1000$ subsets of $N_\mathrm{v}/N_\mathrm{jack}$ non-repeating objects.
 Each jackknife measure of the void abundance, denoted by ${A_\mathrm{v}}^k$ where $k=1,\dots,N_\mathrm{jack}$, is made over the entire sample but removing one of these random subsets of the calculation, i.e. using $N_\mathrm{v}(N_\mathrm{jack}-1)/N_\mathrm{jack}$ objects.
 Given the set of jackknife realisations, we are allowed to define the mean jackknife measure in the $i$-th bin in void sizes as: